iky/nameko-demo/slides/slides.md

 Where one would debounce, Tim?

+TIM
-TIM says examples
+* says examples
+* demonstrates the issue

-TIM shows the solution / debounce the debounce applied on the entrypoints
+* shows the solution / debounce the debounce applied on the entrypoints

 ((